Free FAFSA Guide

-Most people, however, prefer to complete the form online, since FAFSA on the Web (FOTW) at www.fafsa.ed.gov is easier to complete and process, and also more accurate.
+Most people prefer to complete the FAFSA online at FAFSA.ed.gov.
+The online FAFSA is easier to complete, more accurate, and faster to process.
 The online FAFSA has built-in edit checks that catch and correct many common errors.
-It also bypasses the need for the student to mail and the U.S. Department of Education to scan the printed form.
+Plus, you don’t have to mail the form or wait for the U.S. Department of Education to receive and process the form.

-(Students who want to apply for financial aid for a summer session should check with the college they plan to attend to verify which year’s FAFSA to complete.
-Some colleges treat the summer session as a trailer, tacking it onto the end of the previous academic year.
-Others treat it as a header, tacking it onto the beginning of the next academic year.)
+(If you want to apply for financial aid for a summer session, check with your college to verify which year’s FAFSA to complete.
+Some colleges treat the summer session as a “trailer,” tacking it onto the end of the previous academic year.
+Others treat it as a “header,” tacking it onto the beginning of the next academic year.)

 There are two ways to use the PDF version of the FAFSA:

 When you print out the PDF version of the FAFSA, print it one-sided, not two-sided.
 This will make it easier for the federal processor to scan the form.

 Mail the FAFSA in a large envelope so you don’t have to fold it.
 Folding the FAFSA can add creases that may cause errors when it is scanned.
 Be sure to add the right postage.
 Oversized envelopes can require 5-6 stamps.